-- The city assisted over 100 McKinney senior citizens with meals through Meals on Wheels of Collin County. - Education support is critical to future McKinney workforce and support in elementary level sets the foundation for achievement.
-Communities in Schools of Dallas received funding to continue their McKinney ISD academic program with Caldwell Elementary, to support teachers, children and parents with education enhancements, including counseling, technology/coding teams, parental support and coordination with agencies for home needs. - There were abused or neglected children that received court-required advocate support through CASA of Collin County. - Abused spouses received program support through Hope's Door New Beginnings Center.
+- The city assisted senior citizens through the partnership with the Wellness Center for Older Adults, providing counseling and wellness checks to those impacted by the coronavirus and provided over 100 McKinney senior citizens with meals through Meals on Wheels of Collin County. - Education support is critical to future McKinney workforce and support in elementary level sets the foundation for achievement.
+Communities in Schools of Dallas received funding to continue their McKinney ISD academic program with Caldwell Elementary, to support teachers, children and parents with education enhancements, including counseling, technology/coding teams, parental support and coordination with agencies for home needs. - Under the Boys and Girls Clubs of Collin County, at-risk youth participated in life skill and education programs under afterschool or weekend programs. - There were abused or neglected children that received court-required advocate support through CASA of Collin County. - Abused spouses received program support through Hope's Door New Beginnings Center.

 Expanding Economic Opportunity.
 Small businesses continue to serve through the city's Housing Rehabilitation Program as vendors and contractors, including female and minority-owned businesses.
 Public education increased with greater awareness of city programs through public hearings and neighborhood meetings.
-Fair Housing workshops also engaged residents' city-wide during the program year in discussion about community needs, personal impact and planning goals for current and future years.
+Referred fair Housing information and workshops also engaged residents' city-wide during the program year.